MaastrichtU-CDS/EPND-FAIRification/README.md

 ### Data Descriptor Module
 A simple graphical interface tool for helping a local user to describe their own data in the form of CSV or PostGreSQL.
-After data descriptor, the user has an option to run Triplifier on their data.
+After data description, the user has an option to run Triplifier on their data.

 #### How to run?